frugalware/frugalware.gitlab.io/content/package/claws-mail-plugin-newmail.md

 sha1sum = "79c4082d9fc036794dcbd05b357ca8056b359feb"
 depends = "['claws-mail=4.1.1']"
 +++
-This plugin writes a msg header summary to a log file,on arrival of new mail."
+This plugin writes a msg header summary to a log file,on arrival of new mail.

 {{< files text="show files" >}}* /usr/lib/claws-mail/plugins/newmail.so
 {{< /files >}}